 Why use OKR?

 OKR is a proven method used around the world.
 It’s very easy to understand and can offer quick benefits to organisations looking to become more goal-focused.
 OKR can benefit anyone who needs to set and reach goals as part of their work.
 Because it helps you translate your organization’s vision and mission into measurable goals, OKR helps people understand what their work is contributing to.
-However, it should also be pointed out that OKR has some limitations compared to its upgrade, OGSM.

-OKR is part of OGSM
+OKR as part of an OGSM

 How does OKR compare to OGSM?